StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: Whether to enable the metadata recovery mode.
 When this mode is enabled, if part of the cluster metadata is lost, it can be restored based on the information from BE.
 Currently, only the version information of partitions can be restored.
 - Introduced in: v3.3.0

+##### black_host_history_sec

+- Default: 2 * 60
+- Type: Int
+- Unit: Seconds
+- Is mutable: Yes
+- Description: The time duration for retaining historical connection failures of BE nodes in the BE Blacklist.
+If a BE node is added to the BE Blacklist automatically, StarRocks will assess its connectivity and judge whether it can be removed from the BE Blacklist.
+Within `black_host_history_sec`, only if a blacklisted BE node has fewer connection failures than the threshold set in `black_host_connect_failures_within_time`, it can be removed from the BE Blacklist.
+- Introduced in: v3.3.0

+##### black_host_connect_failures_within_time

+- Default: 5
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: The threshold of connection failures allowed for a blacklisted BE node.
+If a BE node is added to the BE Blacklist automatically, StarRocks will assess its connectivity and judge whether it can be removed from the BE Blacklist.
+Within `black_host_history_sec`, only if a blacklisted BE node has fewer connection failures than the threshold set in `black_host_connect_failures_within_time`, it can be removed from the BE Blacklist.
+- Introduced in: v3.3.0

 ### User, role, and privilege

 ##### privilege_max_total_roles_per_user